Eoaks/bp-tasktwo/README.md

 #### Hello guys!

 Your task will be split into two parts, one for frontend and one for server.
 Which are located in corresponding folders.
 To begin with:  clone this repository to Your local machine - it contains basic setup for svelte with postcss + tailwindcss and express server.
 To finish this task You have *3 days*.
 Commenting or taking notes is recommended as I will require You to guide me through the app.
+You can change folder structure / names to Your fitting, as well as install external libraries for handling certain tasks. *Good luck!*

 ## Server